un-lock-able/cloudflare-ddns-rust/README.md

 Usage: cloudflare-ddns-rust [OPTIONS] --config <CONFIG>

 Options:
-      --debug
   -c, --config <CONFIG>
-      --log-file <LOG_FILE>  Path to the log file.
-Will create all the parent directory if none exist.
-Defaults to ddnslog.log file in the same directory as the excutable.
+      --log-file <LOG_FILE>    Write log to file.
+Will create all parent folder if not exist.
-  -n <THREAD_NUMBER>         The number of threads used to update the domains.
-Default to 4. [default: 4] -h, --help                 Print help
+      --log-level <LOG_LEVEL>  Specify the log level. [default: info] [possible values: trace, debug, info, warn, error] -n <THREAD_NUMBER>           The number of threads used to update the domains. [default: 4] -h, --help                   Print help
   -V, --version                Print version
 ```

 Among all of these options, the most important one would be `-c` or `--config` for specifying the location of the config file.
 This is the only argument that is required.